 Even when both organisations are presenting common views on bad government policy, any slightly different presentation of the facts is leapt on by government as disunity in the industry and hence not worthy of taking seriously.

 Historically the two organisations were almost as philosophically different in their economic views as the wets and drys of the liberal party, with one side demanding government support and intervention into the market and the other calling for the government to let the market reign supreme.

-But in the last quarter of a century, just as we have seen the economic rationalists win over the competing views within the Liberal party and support the freeing up of the Australian economy, we have seen the PGA and WA Farmers come closer together on most major policy and economic positions.
+But in the last quarter of a century, just as we have seen the economic rationalists win over the competing views within the liberal party and support the freeing up of the Australian economy we have seen the PGA and WAFarmers come closer together on most major policy and economic positions.

 In my travels around the state I am constantly encouraged by our members to find a way to bring these two organisations together.
-This is something that will require goodwill on both sides and will take I suspect, the next generation of leadership to call time on the current competing structures.
+This is something that will require goodwill on both sides and will take I suspect the next generation of leadership to call time on the current competing structures.

-We should look at the process followed by WFA and AV as it provides a possible pathway forward for our two bodies.
-The first step is for the membership of both organisations to recognise that one voice is louder than two disparate voices, and to encourage their respective boards and Presidents to sit down and talk.
+We should look at the process followed by WMFA and AF as it provides a possible pathway forward for our two bodies.
+The first step is for the membership of both organisations to recognise that one voice is better than two and to encourage their respective boards and Presidents to sit down and talk.

 With a new President of WAFarmers to be elected following the March AGM and a very real chance our industry will be facing labor state and federal governments for at least the next 6 years we need to be in a position to respond to the highly organised lobbying efforts of global left green anti agriculture organisations as they pursue key issues such as live exports, glyphosate, GM and carbon.